skillerious/TornChainer/README.md

 - **Drag-and-Drop Reordering:** Organize your targets and categories with intuitive drag-and-drop functionality.
 - **Backup & Restore:** Securely back up your data and restore it whenever needed to prevent data loss.
 - **Multi-Language Support:** Available in multiple languages to cater to a global Torn community.
-- **Notifications:** Receive alerts for specific events, such as when a favorite target updates their profile.
-- **Integration with Torn API:** Seamlessly connect with Torn's API to fetch and display real-time data about your targets.
+- **Integration with Torn API:** Seamlessly connect with Torn's API to fetch and display real-time status about your targets.
-- **Analytics Dashboard:** Gain insights into your target management with interactive charts and statistics.
-- **Secure Data Storage:** Your data is stored locally with encryption to ensure your information remains private and secure.

 ## 📸 Screenshots